TheTitanAtlas/TheTinyHydroGarden/README.md

 # TheTinyHydroGarden
-Hydropic API to communicate with hydroponic systems
+Hydropic API to communicate with hydroponic systems, starting files will be uploaded in the next commit